Expectations and Ethics

 It would be proper for the lawyer to state that he or she has appeared before the judge and is familiar with the kind of evidence that the judge requires, or that he or she is familiar with some of the judge’s idiosyncrasies or prejudices in the courtroom.

-The above are obviously not all of the possible ethical situations that could arise during a legal matter, but are some of the more common ones.
+The above is obviously not all of the possible ethical situations that could arise during a legal matter, but are some of the more common ones.

 I, as a lawyer, will never practice law unethically.
 I believe that, in the long run, you, the client, will best be served by ethical lawyers.
 I will be aggressive when it advances your case.
 I will give common courtesies to opposing counsel if that will not harm your case.
 I will never knowingly be unethical and trust that you understand that this is in your best interest.